flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 * Banker wins with 3 cards totaling 6: 20 to 1.
 * Banker wins with 2 cards totaling 6: 12 to 1.
 * All other result: Lose

+Question: What are the Tiger wagers?
+Answer: In Tiger Baccarat, the Tiger wager is a special bet typically representing the 'Player' side.
+When players choose to bet on 'Tiger' in a game of Baccarat, they're essentially supporting the Player side to win that round.

 Question: What is Tiger Baccarat?
 Answer: Tiger Baccarat is a set of up to 5 optional wagers that may be used on a Baccarat table in conjunction with any of the existing optional wagers.
 The 5 Tiger wagers are known as “Tiger”, “Big Tiger”, “Small Tiger”, “Tiger Tie” and “Tiger Pair”.
 Please note that the casino may limit the placement of any or all of the Tiger wagers to those players who also have a Baccarat wager on the Player’s Hand, Banker’s Hand or Tie and will display a sign at the table when this applies.